AI Operations Weekly | Systems & Security | April 2026

 What The Audit Actually Found

-In Q1 2026, a security and infrastructure audit was conducted across 47 small and mid-size businesses running OpenClaw deployments.
-The businesses ranged from solo consultants with a single agent to boutique agencies managing deployments for multiple clients.
+In Q1 2026, a security and systems audit was conducted across 47 small and mid-size businesses running live OpenClaw agents.
+The businesses ranged from solo consultants with a single agent to boutique agencies managing agents for multiple clients.

 had at least 5 of the 9 documented default vulnerabilities still active

-had no alerting configured for agent downtime or error spikes
+had no alerting set up for agent downtime or error spikes

 were running unoptimized routing, averaging 58% above optimal API cost